Colon Cancer Clinical Trial

 Total bilirubin less than or equal to 1.5 mg/dL, except in patients with Gilbert s Syndrome, who must have a total bilirubin < 3.0 mg/dL.

-Patients must have completed any prior systemic therapy an enrollment.
+Patients must have completed any prior systemic therapy at the time of enrollment.

-Note: Patients may have undergone minor surgical procedures or limited field radiotherapy within the four weeks before enrollment, as long as related major organ toxicities have recovered to grade 1 or less
+Note: Patients may have undergone minor surgical procedures or limited field radiotherapy within the four weeks prior to enrollment, as long as related major organ toxicities have recovered to less than or equal to grade 1.

 Ability of subject to understand and the willingness to sign a written informed consent document.

 Willing to sign a durable power of attorney.

 Subjects must be co-enrolled on the protocol 03C0277.

 Women of child-bearing potential who are pregnant or breastfeeding because of the potentially dangerous effects of the treatment on the fetus or infant.

 Concurrent systemic steroid therapy.